sminerport/universal-EDA/README.md

 Universal-EDA is a Python library that provides an easy-to-use interface for Exploratory Data Analysis (EDA) and data loading.
 It supports various datasets and helps streamline the EDA process.

+## Background

+This project was inspired by the process of updating the [Simple Linear Regression](https://github.com/sminerport/boston-housing-analysis) Project in scikit-learn and discovering that the Boston Housing dataset had been removed in later versions of scikit-learn.
+Universal-EDA aims to provide an easy way to work with various datasets, including the Boston Housing dataset, for EDA and other machine learning tasks.

 ## Features

 - DataExplorer class: Perform EDA on any dataset, including summary statistics, missing values, and visualization